lightning/bolts/08-transport.md

 client has deviated from the protocol originally specified within this document.

-Clients MUST reject handshake attempts initiated with an unknown version.
+Clients MAY attempt to switch to an alternate interpretation if they receive and invalid version on receipt of Act One, but otherwise MUST reject handshake attempts initiated with an unknown version.

 ### Noise Protocol Instantiation